GluuFederation/docs-oxd-prod/3.1.3.1/sources/plugin/roundcube/index.md

 | imapUsername | For us, the imapusername is email id.
 We're using test@gluu.org and test1@gluu.org.|
 | imapPassword | The imap Password for the user.
 It can be different from the OpenID Provider password for the user.|

+!!!Note:
+    Please note that all the attribute values are case sensitive.

 You can login to your OpenID Provider and see at: Configuration --> Attributes --> Show All Attributres.
 If these attributes do not exist or are not active, you can use below screen-shots as guidelines to create and register the attributes.